TimeSamples#

 Alternatively, the time data can be specified directly as a NumPy array.
 In this case, the

-attributes must be set manually.>>> import numpy as np >>> data = np.random.rand(1000, 4) >>> ts = TimeSamples(data=data, sample_freq=51200)
+dataandsample_freqattributes must be set manually.>>> import numpy as np >>> data = np.random.rand(1000, 4) >>> ts = TimeSamples(data=data, sample_freq=51200)

 Chunks of the time data can be accessed iteratively via the

-generator.
+result()generator.
 The last block will be shorter than the block size if the number of samples is not a multiple of the block size.>>> blocksize = 512 >>> generator = ts.result(num=blocksize) >>> for block in generator: ... print(block.shape) (512, 4) (488, 4)

-- file = File(filter=['*.h5'], exists=True, desc='name of data file')¶
+- file = Union(None, File(filter=['*.h5'], exists=True), desc='name of data file')

 Full path to the

-file containing time-domain data.
+.h5file containing time-domain data.

-- basename = Property(depends_on=['file'], desc='basename of data file')¶
+- basename = Property(depends_on=['file'], desc='basename of data file')

 Basename of the

-file, set automatically from thefile
+.h5file, set automatically from thefileattribute.

-- num_channels = CInt(0, desc='number of input channels')¶
+- num_channels = CInt(0, desc='number of input channels')

 Number of input channels in the time data, set automatically based on the

-- num_samples = CInt(0, desc='number of samples')¶
+- num_samples = CInt(0, desc='number of samples')

 Total number of time-domain samples, set automatically based on the

-- data = Any(transient=True, desc='the actual time data array')¶
+- data = Any(transient=True, desc='the actual time data array')

 A 2D NumPy array containing the time-domain data, shape (

-- h5f = Instance(H5FileBase, transient=True)¶
+- h5f = Instance(H5FileBase, transient=True)

 HDF5 file object.

-- metadata = Dict(desc='metadata contained in .h5 file')¶
+- metadata = Dict(desc='metadata contained in .h5 file')

 Metadata loaded from the HDF5 file, if available.